Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 VPC, Private network (in region) with CIDR range (10.0.0.0/16), defaultVPC
 Subnets with CIDR subrange (in AZ), Public or private (internet connectivity)
 Internet Gateway, Connectivity to internet, Inside VPC, Route from public subnet
-NAT Gateway, Outbound connectivity to internet, Inside public subnet, Route with private subnet
+NAT Gateway, Outbound connectivity to internet, Inside public subnet, Route from private subnet